-Baillie Gifford Strategic Bond Fund B Income
+Baillie Gifford Strategic Bond Fund B Accumulation

 Lesley Dunn - graduated from Strathclyde University with a BSc (Hons) in Maths, Statistics & Economics in 2000.
 She worked for Scottish Widows Investment Partnership for 15 years, initially in the investment grade team before moving to manage the company’s high yield portfolios.
 Lesley is an Investment Manager in the High Yield Team & is a CFA Charterholder.